-The nursing profession is experiencing growth due to aging populations and long-term care needs.
+The vocational nursing profession is experiencing growth due to aging populations and long-term care needs.
 This trend will lead to increased employment of licensed vocational nurses in hospitals, physicians' offices, and other healthcare settings.

-The SBBCollege Vocational Nursing program is designed to provide students with the knowledge and skills necessary for an entry-level vocational nursing position in a variety of healthcare related settings.
+The SBBCollege Vocational Nursing training program is designed to provide students with the knowledge and skills necessary for an entry-level vocational nursing position in a variety of healthcare related settings.

 The hands-on training provides students an understanding of skills for patient care and safety, such as hygiene, feeding, transfer techniques, medication administration, oxygen administration, Foley catheter insertion and care, tracheostomy care, and wound care.

 The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), requires postsecondary education institutions to distribute or make available consumer information, including graduation rates, median debt of graduates, and other important information.

 Financial aid is available to those who qualify.
 Programs vary by campus location.